UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/index.md

 To test the graphical user interface, we will conduct interviews with the general public to see how they would use our tool.

-## How long will this take?
-1. Encoding: 1 - 2 months
-2. Decoding: 1 - 2 months
-3. GUI: 2 months
-4. ChaosDNA: 1-2 weeks to build, testing throughout the season